 Petya is a senior lecturer in the department of Psychology at NTU and teaches across a number of Psychology modules.
 She is the module leader for Cognitive Psychology joint honours Psychology and Education.

 Petya joined the academic staff at NTU in 2018 and gained her PhD in psychology in 2019 (NTU).
-Previously, she was part of the CIMCYC Mind, Brain and Behaviour Research Centre as a research fellow (University of Granada).
+Prior to NTU, she was part of the CIMCYC Mind, Brain and Behaviour Research Centre (University of Granada).

 - Tsinghua University (China) to assess the cross-cultural applicability of hazard perception (funded by Santander Bank).

 - Vytautas Magnus University (Lithuania) to assess the cross-cultural applicability of the hazard prediction test to the Lithuanian driving context (funded by the Lithuanian Ministry of Transport).